ramonauble/db-js/readme.md

  to shift 1 octave up, press and hold SHIFT & press R ARROW
   * present range of -/+ 2 octaves from default position

-current state:
-  * pages 1, 2, 3, & 4 are fully implemented
-  * page 5 (envelope) - only the first four params. currently work
-    * attack, decay, sustain, release
-    * LFO & last two params (A/D curve shapes) not yet implemented
-  * page 6 (reverb) - all params work, LFO not yet implemented
-    * this page is tentative - may evolve into a bitcrusher/SR reducer effect.

 ## STRUCTURE
 ----------------------------------------------------------------
 the synthesis engine is comprised of 6 main sections,